Travel in Austria

 Guided Tours of the Spanish Riding School

 Besides performances, you can visit the riding school as part of a guided tour.
-On the tour, you can be impressed by the ancient Baroque building, the world’s largest riding arena, and the royal stables in the palace.
+On the tour, you can admire the ancient Baroque building, the world’s largest riding arena, and the royal stables in the palace.
 The tour will teach you about the history, tradition, and the noble horses.

 • Tour Duration: 60 minutes

 • Tour Times: Tours are held every day, usually at 2:00 PM, 3:00 PM, and 4:00 PM.
 On certain days, there are also morning tours.
-You can see the detailed tour schedule in this file here.
+Please check the availability directly online.

 • Meeting Point: The tour starts at the visitor center of the Spanish Riding School.
 Please arrive 5 minutes before the tour begins.